What does a G91 code do?

 As noted above, incremental positioning with G91 will take all locations relative to the machines current location.

-Both codes are modal which means that the code will stay active until it is either canceled or changed.
+Modal codes stay active until they are either canceled or changed.
 For G90 and G91, there is no cancel code so the only way to change them is to call the opposite code.

 The images above show the difference between the absolute and incremental positioning modes.
 The numbers in parentheses are the locations given to the the machine to make the move.